 Currently Hive-MR3 calls a Tez runtime to execute Hive queries and relies on MR3 for the rest such as scheduling DAGs, creating containers, messaging, authenticating and authorizing users, and so on.
 For end users, Hive-MR3 is similar to Hive-on-Tez except for several configuration keys specific to Hive-MR3.
 Thus one can quickly migrate from Hive-on-Tez to Hive-MR3 without much difficulty.

-There are three versions of Hive-MR3 which are based on:
+There are four versions of Hive-MR3 which are based on:

 - Hive 1.2.2

 - Tez 0.9.1 runtime